haskell/ghcup-hs/README.md

 #### FreeBSD

 Lacks some upstream bindists and may need compat libs, since most bindists are built on FreeBSD-12.
+HLS bindists are experimental.

 #### Linux ARMv7/AARCH64

 Lower availability of bindists.
 HLS only has experimental ones.
-Stack now supported currently.
+Stack not supported currently.

 ### Simple bootstrap